 Support and raise funds for the Southwest Wine Center located on the Yavapai College Verde Valley Campus.
 The center will serve as a hub of education, research and rural economic development activity designed to support a young viticulture industry in achieving its potential as a significant US wine producing region.
-At the core of the center will be five key components: academic programs, student-run vineyard, full-production teaching winery, knowledge gateway and date repository, business linkages.
-FoSWC supports the center through outreach events such as "Plant a Vine" in May and hosts the annual Southwest Wine & Dine in the Vines in the fall.
+At the core of the center will be five key components: academic programs, student-run vineyard, full-production teaching winery, knowledge gateway and business linkages.
+FoSWC supports the center through outreach with Adopt-a-Vine and the annual Southwest Wine & Dine in the Vines fall event.

-Join and/or donate to YCF @ www.yc.edu/YCF.
+Join and/or donate to YCF @ www.yc.edu/foundation.